mixologee/tirvandor/homebrewery-files/world-guide-homebrewery.md

 ### History

 A relatively young house by elven standards, House Thornveil rose from swamp-dwelling humans and half-elves who mastered the deadly Thornmire.
-While other Aehorian houses focused on forests and magic, Thornveil pursued wealth through alchemy, poisons, and forbidden knowledge.
+While other Aethorian houses focused on forests and magic, Thornveil pursued wealth through alchemy, poisons, and forbidden knowledge.

 **Rise Strategy:** ::
 - Monopoly on rare alchemical components